Elena Moroz

 Researcher

-Moroz holds a master’s in international public health from Boston University, and a B.S. in Neuroscience and a B.A in International Development Studies from UCLA.
+Moroz holds a master's degree in international public health from Boston University, and holds a B.S. in neuroscience and a B.A in international development studies from the University of California, Los Angeles.
+She speaks French and Russian fluently.

 Expertise